shrkwt/minecraft/op_ores/readme.md

      Mcaddon : https://www.mediafire.com/file/q7dzyheugt3jigg/op_ores.mcaddon/file

-4. You *can use shortened/paid links for this addon*.
+4. You *can use shortened/paid links over these links for this addon*.

 Your shortened link should only be redirected to any one link mentioned above.